Root Me Challenge - JavaScript Code Deobfuscation

 - Beautify code using tools like

-JSBeautifierto format minified or compressed code - Remove dead code by identifying and deleting unreachable branches or redundant operations
+JSBeautifierto format minified scripts - Remove dead code by eliminating unreachable branches or redundant operations

-- Normalize syntax to standardize bracket notation, string quotes, and spacing
+- Normalize syntax to standardize bracket notation and string quotes

 Step 2: Pattern Recognition

-- Variable tracking to map obfuscated names to their actual purpose
+- Track variables to map obfuscated names to their original purpose

-- Control flow analysis to reconstruct logical sequences including loops and conditionals
+- Analyze control flow to reconstruct logical sequences (loops, conditionals)

 Step 3: Dynamic Analysis

-- Browser debugging using DevTools to step through code and observe runtime behavior
+- Debug in browsers using DevTools to observe runtime behavior

-Node.jswith--inspect - Logging to capture function calls, variable values, and execution flow
+Node.jswith--inspect - Log function calls to capture variable values and execution flow

 Step 4: Tool-Assisted Decoding